 Pacama, founded in 2013, is a design studio that specializes in handcrafted furniture.
 Designs are aesthetically unified through the use of solid northeastern timber, clean lines, and balanced proportions.
-We appreciate subdued understated details and are conscious of how our physical environment can be a catalyst for transcendent, metaphysical experiences.
+We appreciate subdued understated details and are conscious of how the physical environment can be a catalyst for transcendent, metaphysical experiences.
 Our work aims to be progressive while maintaining the integrity and quality of traditional fine woodworking.

 Pacama furniture is made to order in our studio in Upstate New York, and can be customized according to size, material, and finish.
 Our standard top-coat protection is a durable and modern matte finish, which is voc-free and made from natural oils and wax.
 While we can work with almost any wood, our most commonly used are White Oak (natural, oxidized, or bleached), Black Walnut (natural or oxidized / clear or rustic), Cherry (natural or oxidized), Maple (natural or bleached), Ambrosia Maple (natural, bleached, or oxidized).

 For orders and inquiries contact: